-As we reach the end of the year, many people will already be planning their holidays for 2023, and cruise holidays are an increasingly popular method of holiday.
+As we near the summer, many people are planning their holidays, and cruise holidays are an increasingly popular method of holiday.
 Travelling by cruise, be it through domestic cruises or international ones, can increase the risk of several health problems.
 It is vital to take necessary measures to avoid any kind of medical problems and to ensure a fun-filled cruise journey.
 To help you, we’ve put together this blog of travel health advice for cruise ship passengers…

 Outbreaks of infectious diseases